imagekitio/docs-keep-a-changelog/features/video-transformation/resize-crop-and-other-common-video-transformations.md

 To remove the audio channel from a video set `ac-none` parameter.

-### Angle - (a)
+### Rotate - (rt)

 It rotates or flips the video as per the specified number of degrees or automatically based on the orientation tag in embedded metadata.

-Usage - `a-<degree>`
+Usage - `rt-<degree>`

 `degree` is the number of degrees to rotate the video clockwise.
-For counter-clockwise, prefix the value with `N` e.g. `a-N10`.
+For counter-clockwise, prefix the value with `N` e.g. `rt-N10`.
 If the specified angle is not a multiple of 90, a rectangular bounding box is added containing the rotated video.

 {% hint style="info" %}
 Use `auto` if you want ImageKit.io to automatically rotate video based on the orientation tag in video metadata.